Laboratory of Biodiversity & Evolution of Marine Animals (BEAM) - Tinti & Cariani Lab

-Keywords: marine biodiversity; population genetics; marine genomics; phylogeny; molecular taxonomy; molecular traceability; Chondrichthyes; fishery resources
+Key-words: marine biodiversity; marine genomics; phylogeny; molecular taxonomy; molecular traceability; fishery resources; conservation genetics/genomics

-The Laboratory of Genetics and Genomics of Marine and Environmental Resources – GenoDREAM – belongs to “Renzo Sartori” Laboratory Unit (location: Campus of Ravenna, Via S. Alberto 163, 48123, Ravenna, Italy).
-The GenoDREAM Lab is exclusively dedicated to institutional research, in collaboration with SMEs and NGOs involved in marine conservation and fishery sector (it does not provide third-party services).
+The Biodiversity & Evolution of Marine Animals (BEAM) Tinti & Cariani Lab (formerly, the GenoDREAM Lab) is located in the Campus of Ravenna, Via S. Alberto 163, 48123, Ravenna, Italy.
+The BEAM-Tinti&Cariani Lab is exclusively dedicated to institutional research, in collaboration with SMEs and NGOs involved in marine conservation and fishery sector (it does not provide third-party services).

-The GenoDREAM Lab focuses on marine neo-and archaeo-zoogenetics; implementing biomolecular analysis on marine species tissues and bioinformatics analysis on population genetics and genomics with the aim of investigating:
+The BEAM-Tinti&Cariani Lab focuses on marine neo-and archaeo-zoogenetics; implementing biomolecular analysis on marine tissues and environmental matrices as well as bioinformatics analysis on population genetics/genomics and environmental DNA/metabarcoding with the aim of investigating:

 1. phylogenetic and evolutive relationships among the different marine species.